Quetiapine sustained-release tabletsPronunciation

 Use quetiapine sustained-release tablets as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Quetiapine sustained-release tablets comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get quetiapine sustained-release tablets refilled.

-- Quetiapine sustained-release tablets is best taken in the evening.
+- Quetiapine sustained-release tablets are best taken in the evening.
 Take it by mouth on an empty stomach or with a light meal.